Integrity and trust are at the core of what we do

 Our approach to corporate sustainability

-FTSE Russell considers environmental, social and governance issues of critical importance to our business and to capital markets.
+FTSE Russell considers environmental, social and governance issues of critical importantance to our business and to capital markets.
 As part of London Stock Exchange Group (LSEG), our corporate sustainability (CS) strategy and policy is set out in the London Stock Exchange Group’s Corporate Sustainability Strategy.
 LSEG’s approach is founded on four pillars, which are the areas where we believe we can have the most impact and add the most value.
 These pillars are integral to how we operate as a business: Our Markets, Our Services, Our People and Our Communities.
 FTSE Russell’s Chief Executive Mark Makepeace chairs the LSEG CS Committee as well as the Our Services CS Pillar.

 As we continue to expand around the world, we have taken steps to manage our business impacts and to conduct our activities in the wider community in a responsible way.
 For more information about our CS performance on Environmental, Social and Governance matters, download the London Stock Exchange Group’s Corporate Responsibility Report.